 Xanax, or Alprazolam, is a benzodiazepine that is used to treat anxiety and panic disorders.
 It acts on the brain and the central nervous system to produce a calming effect on the body.
-This drug works but mimicking the brain’s GABA neurotransmitter to provide a sedating effect.
+This drug works but mimics the brain’s GABA neurotransmitter to provide a sedating effect.
 This drug calms you down and makes you sleepy, which is why many people think it is okay to take to treat insomnia.
-Insomnia is the difficulty falling asleep, staying asleep, and wake you up way too early.
-Insomnia can affect not only your energy level, but also your moos, health, performance at work, and your general quality of life.
+Insomnia is the difficulty falling asleep, staying asleep, and waking you up way too early.
+Insomnia can affect not only your energy level, but also your mood, health, performance at work, and your general quality of life.

 Dangers of Xanax for Sleep Disorders

 In their early life, Xanax was prescribed to treat insomnia beginning in the early 1970s, however, Xanax is rarely prescribed anymore for treating this sleep disorder and it is no longer recommended because of the drugs’ high potential for dependence and addiction.
 Yes, Xanax will ultimately make you very sleepy, however, due to its short half-life, it is not as effective as other medications and has a high risk for dependence and addiction.

 Xanax has a very high risk of dependency, abuse, and addiction.
 You can become physically dependent upon this drug even if you are taking it as prescribed and withdrawal is most likely something you will experience.
 Withdrawal is known as a combination of mental and physical symptoms that a person experiences when they stop taking to decrease their intake of a drug like Xanax.

 Whether you are physically dependent and/or abusing Xanax, this drug can make insomnia worse due to the withdrawal process.
 During withdrawal of the drug, a person may experience a worsened return of insomnia symptoms while the brain tries to rebound without the drugs.
 In fact, according to NIH: